-To reduce the risk of fire and secondary damage to the instrument, SPD01 or power supply, a fast-blow fuse should be installed on the power supply.
-Multiply the current rating of the fuse by the advised rating by the number of pyranometers attached to the power supply.
-In case of a failure, SPD01 is designed to cause an electrical short between VDC[+] and VDC[-].
-This is to protect the pyranometers in case the SPD01 fails to perform its function.
+Working with an pyranometer directly connected to a power supply, to reduce the risk of fire and secondary damage to the instrument or power supply, it is good practice to install a slow-blow fuse (not a fast-blow fuse) on the power supply.

+In case an SPD is used, note that use of slow blow fuses may be mandatory because in case of a failure, SPD's (such as SPD01) are designed to cause an electrical short between VDC[+] and VDC[-].
+This is to protect the pyranometers in case the SPD fails to perform its function.